mkalus/goggler/README.md

 ```

 **Important:** The `--init` option is needed to get rid of zombie processes that will spawn if you run the container.
+This is due Chrome creating new processes within the container.
+I have not found a way to tackle this, but since it is
+more a feature than a bug, I assume we can live with this.

 Full example with persistent volume: